leiachung41/leiachung41.github.io/Find_your_Future_Home/README.md

   - Show Listing/ Hide Listing: It shows and hides potential home listings by clicking each button.
   - Drawing Tools: If you click this button, you can draw a polygon that your desire area on the map.
 Once you done drawing, it shows homes inside the polygon area.
   - Zoom: If you want to zoom a certain area, you can type the area and it shows and zooms on the map.
   - Within Go: If you choose time and transportation and enter the specific address, it shows candidate homes which meets your requirement.
-Infowindow shows how long dows it take and how far is it.
+Infowindow shows how long does it take and how far is it.
 Also you can see the route by view route button.
   - Search Go: If you type a specific place and around area, it shows places on the map.